 - Maximum magnification ratio 0.13x

-Samyang AF 24mm F2.8 FE comes with a hard compact lens case with red colour zip, its design is similar to the lens design itself.
+Samyang AF 24 mm F2.8 FE comes with a hard, compact lens case with red color zip.
+Its design is similar to the lens design itself.

-Samyang AF 24mm F2.8 FE is compact and made by plastic, and the silver matte colour painted lens mount seems to be made by plastic too.
-However, for such a less than 100g lens it shouldn’t be much hassle.
+Samyang AF 24 mm F2.8 FE is compact and made of plastic, and the silver matte color painted lens mount seems to be made of plastic too.
+However, for such a less than 100g lens, it shouldn’t be a problem.

-Thanks to the internal focusing design, the front lens barrel does not rotate when focusing, it’s great for filter users.
-The focus ring is smooth and does not have any hard stop at the end.
-It is surrounded by a metallic red ring and a silver ring which add a pleasant view to the minimalist lens appearance.
+Thanks to the internal focusing design, the front lens barrel does not rotate when focusing.
+It’s great for filter users.
+The focus ring is smooth and does not have any hard stops at the end.
+It has a metallic red ring and a silver ring, which add a pleasant view to the minimalist lens appearance.

-The lens hood is tiny and keep the lens in low profile.
+The lens hood is tiny and keeps the lens in a low profile.

 Sharpness and CA

 The lens surface is coated with Samyang Ultra-Multi-Coating to increase the sharpness and clarity by reducing the lens flare and ghosting.
-To test the sharpness and CA, I uploaded the 100% cropped of the center and corner of the test chart to test the sharpness and CA.
+Below are the 100% cropped center and corner of the test chart to test the sharpness and CA.

-The center sharpness is good at its widest open F2.8 with visible magenta CA, stop down to F4 significantly increase the sharpness, F5.6 is the sharpest and no visible CA, sharpness slightly reduce from F8 onwards while the F22 sharpness is the softest as it is suffered from the diffraction.
+The center sharpness is good at its widest open F2.8 with visible magenta CA. Stop down to F4 significantly increase the sharpness.
+F5.6 is the sharpest and has no visible CA. Sharpness slightly reduces from F8 onwards, while the F22 sharpness is the softest due to the diffraction.

-At corner, F2.8 sharpness is good and the sharpness is further increased when stop down, F5.6 being the sharpest and F22 the softest.
-Magenta CA is spotted at F2.8, F4, F16 and F22 but it is pretty well controlled at the corners.
+At the corner, F2.8 sharpness is good, and the sharpness is further increased when stopped down.
+F5.6 is the sharpest, and F22 is the softest.
+Magenta CA is spotted at F2.8, F4, F16, and F22 but it is pretty well controlled at the corners.

-I’m impressed by Samyang AF F2.8 FE sharpness and CA control performance.
+I’m impressed by Samyang AF 24 mm F2.8 FE sharpness and CA control performance.
 Great job Samyang!

 The vignetting is heavy at F2.8, and visible across all the other apertures.

-Nevertheless, the vignetting is pretty easy to be corrected in post-processing software like Adobe Lightroom, Capture One Pro, etc.
+Nevertheless, the vignetting is pretty easy to correct in post-processing software like Adobe Lightroom, Capture One Pro, etc.

 Ghosting and Flare